ARTICLE 54 - Sessional Instructors/Posted Courses

 The following factors shall be used in determining academic credentials:

-(i) graduate degree(s) relevant to the subject matter of the course; normally a Master's Degree and/or professional degree in an appropriate area and/or professional registration or certification appropriate to her/his field of study shall be sufficient for the appointment of a sessional instructor;
+(i) graduate degree(s) and/or equivalent experience with Indigenous Knowledge Systems relevant to the subject matter of the course; normally a Master's Degree and/or professional degree in an appropriate area and/or professional registration or certification appropriate to their field of study shall be sufficient for the appointment of a sessional instructor;

-(ii) graduate work in the area of the subject matter of the course;
+(ii) graduate work and/or equivalent experience with Indigenous Knowledge Systems in the area of the subject matter of the course;

 (iii) professional designation and/or related professional experience or applied research where applicable;

-(iv) research, publications, creative works, etc., relevant to the subject matter of the course.
+(iv) research, publications, creative works, etc., and/or diverse forms of Indigenous scholarship relevant to the subject matter of the course.

 (b) (i) The University acknowledges that the criteria used in selecting among applicants to fill posted course offerings will be qualifications, subject to the following six course rule.
 When a course is posted, applicants who have taught the same or similar courses six (6) or more times as a sessional instructor at the University who are not employed in a full-time capacity outside the bargaining unit, and who have a demonstrated record of successful teaching as measured by the criteria in clause 54:06 (a), shall be considered preferred applicants for that course.
 If more than one preferred applicant has applied for a course, the course shall be assigned to the preferred applicant who has taught the course the greatest number of times as a sessional instructor at the University.